Welcome to SSU's Online Early Start Program (ESP)

 - Students exempt from the ELM and or EPT testing requirement based on their EAP, SAT, ACT, or AP test scores.

-- Students who earn a EAP Conditional Math or EAP Conditional English score are exempt from Early Start, regardless of senior course outcome.
+- Students who earn a EAP Conditional Math or EAP Conditional English score are exempt from Early Start, if they have taken the appropriate senior year course and have earned a grade of C or better both semesters.

 If you missed the EPT/ELM testing deadline, and are not exempt from the requirement using other methods, you must sign up and take the next available EPT/ELM.
-Not taking the required EPT/ELM may make you ineligible to enroll at SSU for Fall 2014.
+Not taking the required EPT/ELM may jeopardize your ability to enroll in courses at Sonoma State University.

 What ways can I complete the Early Start Program?